MXMX0811/ROS_project_restaurant/README.md

 ![](https://github.com/nkMengXin/ROS_project_restaurant/raw/master/psb.jpeg)

+After the robot adjusts to the correct posture, the arm will catch the targrt object.

 ## Navigation
 In the file `catkin_ws/src/rc-home-edu-learn-ros/rchomeedu_navigation/scripts/my_navigation.py` is the process of the navigation between the fixed location and the customer's location which received from the node `find_people`.